 But there is a strong probability that, even in modern day, anything up to half or more of the most staunchly pureblood-centric wizarding population may still identify itself as adhering to some variant of Catholicism.
 And the more firm such a family’s identification with the wizarding isolationist faction the higher this likelihood.
 This issue may well bear some relevance to the determined and growing resistance of this sector of the population to the Ministry’s aggressive recruitment of (mostly Anglican) Muggle-borns.

-By this time, of course, it would hardly be remarkable to discover that, within the wizarding world, even in the observance of some of this world’s most dominant organized religions there has seen a considerable amount of theological drift from what would be recognized as the standard observance of those religions by Muggles today.
+By this time, of course, it would hardly be remarkable to discover that, within the wizarding world, even in the observance of some of this world’s most dominant organized religions there has been a considerable amount of theological drift from what would be recognized as the standard observance of those religions by Muggles today.
 Or at least it would if the separation of the wizarding and Muggle worlds were anything like as complete as Rowling tried to imply over the first half of the series.
 But the probability is that this simply is not so.

 When the wizarding world of Europe went into Seclusion, of course, it stands to reason that at least a few of their number might have been priests of both Catholic and Anglican ordination as well as Protestant ministers, Jewish rabbis, and the various clergy of Islam, or any other established religion which had been adopted by the time of the Seclusion’s commencement, assuming that wizarding Seclusion was indeed established in Asia and sub-Saharan Africa, which is not by any means confirmed, given that those societies were not fully subjected to the pressures of a Protestant Reformation.